Privacy Policy

 In the case of sensitive information in relation to standardised patients the AMC will also comply with any applicable state or territory health records legislation.

-Where personal information is used for research purposes, this will be done so far as the research project allows using de-identified data.
-Where footage of clinical examinations is used for purposes other than the examination in which it was recorded, for example for training, research, or calibration, all identifying features of all persons involved will be masked.
-Where that is not feasible processes will be established that require all persons involved to adhere to strict privacy and confidentiality requirements and only de-identified data will be permitted to leave the AMC’s direct control.
-Sensitive information of standardised patients will not be used for research purposes without consent.
+Where personal information is used for analysis or research purposes, this will be done so far as the project allows using de-identified data.
+Where that is not feasible, processes will be established that require all persons involved to adhere to strict privacy and confidentiality requirements.
+Where footage of clinical examinations is used for purposes other than the examination in which it was recorded, for example for training, research, or calibration, all identifying features of all persons involved will, so far as is practicable, be masked.
+Where that is not feasible, processes will be established that require all persons involved to adhere to strict privacy and confidentiality requirements.

 In Australia

-5. members of AMC accreditation committees;
+e. members of AMC accreditation committees

-12. staff and fellows of the specialist medical colleges involved in the assessment of overseas-trained specialists.
+l. staff and fellows of the specialist medical colleges involved in the assessment of overseas-trained specialists.

 Overseas

-3. staff of organisations providing IT services under contract to the AMC who have a specific need to access personal information held by the AMC for the purpose of carrying out their contract functions.
+c. staff of organisations providing IT services under contract to the AMC who have a specific need to access personal information held by the AMC for the purpose of carrying out their contract functions.

 Where personal information is given by the AMC to the overseas entities identified above, the AMC is reasonably satisfied that the overseas recipient is subject to a law or binding scheme which protects the personal information in a way which is at least substantially similar to the Privacy Act, and there are mechanisms that the IMG can access to take action, if necessary, to enforce that protection (see Australian Privacy Principle 8).